HOW TO HELP

 Is this normal?

 Sometimes it’s hard to find the “right words” when a person you care about is grieving.
 That’s okay.
 Simply being there for your friend can help a lot.
-Letting him/her know that you are willing to listen whenever they are ready to talk is important.
+Letting them know you are willing to listen whenever they are ready to talk is important.
 Saying things like “I’ve been thinking about you” and “I don’t know exactly what you’re going through, but I’m willing to listen if you want to talk” or simply “I’m here for you” can provide comfort.
 Invite your friend out for coffee or over to your house to watch movies or a ball game.
 Don’t be offended if they don’t accept your offer the first few times.
 Grieving can be exhausting, both mentally and physically.
 Give them some time and they’ll let you know when they're ready.
-In the meantime, a caring Facebook message, a friendly phone call/text, or a gentle hug can help a friend through this painful time.
+In the meantime, a caring Facebook message, a friendly call/text, or a gentle hug can help a friend through this painful time.